AnitaLeungxx/FastCuRL/README.md

 </div>

-We release **FastCuRL-1.5B-Preview**, a slow-thinking reasoning model that achieves 43.1% accuracy on the AIME 2024 benchmark!
-We adapt a novel curriculum-guided iterative lengthening reinforcement learning to the distilled 1.5B model and observe continuous performance improvement as training steps increase.
+We release **FastCuRL-1.5B-Preview**, a slow-thinking reasoning model that outperforms the previous SoTA DeepScaleR-1.5B-Preview with **50%** training steps!
+We adapt a novel curriculum-guided iterative lengthening reinforcement learning to the DeepSeek-R1-Distill-Qwen-1.5B and observe continuous performance improvement as training steps increase.
 To better reproduce our work and advance research progress, we open-source our code, model, and data.

 ### Key Results